 Nine NCAA qualifiers return this season

 Liz Hinkleman was one of the youngest head coaches in Division I swimming at the University of Toledo, leading the Rockets to the 2012 MAC Championship before being named MAC Coach of the Year.
 A proven leader at her alma mater, Hinkleman is now a Buckeye.
-Ohio State women's swimming head coach Bill Dorenkott announced today that Hinkleman, head coach for the Rockets the last two years, has been named assistant coach for Scarlet and Gray.
+Ohio State women's swimming head coach Bill Dorenkott announced Hinkleman's hiring in the summer of 2012.

 "Simply put, Liz Hinkleman is a winner," Dorenkott said.
 "Liz has enjoyed success as a student-athlete, assistant coach and, most recently, as a Division I collegiate head coach."